athulns/mixup-final/README.md

    - **Publish Directory:** Set the output folder (commonly `build` or `dist`).
 3. **Deploy:** Click **Create Static Site** and Render will deploy your client.

-### Additional Render Configurations

-- **CORS & API Endpoints:**
-  If your client and server run on different domains, configure CORS on the server to allow requests from the client’s domain.

-- **Custom Domains:**
-  Set up custom domains in the Render dashboard for both the server and client if required.

-- **Automatic Deployments:**
-  Enable automatic deployments to trigger a new build whenever you push changes to the configured branch.

-- **Monitoring & Logs:**
-  Use Render’s logging and monitoring tools to track the health of your services and troubleshoot issues.

 ---

 ## Troubleshooting